sydneylin12/CSCI-5611/README.md

 curve for this editor.

 ## Videos
-I can't embed a video in here, so [here](www.google.com) is a link to a YT unlisted video instead.
+I can't embed a video in here, so [here](https://www.youtube.com/watch?v=u0CUPmYFpRw&feature=youtu.be&ab_channel=SidLin) is a link to a YT unlisted video instead.
+NOTE: I made a few minor changes after recording, so the final result may vary SLIGHTLY.